modelscope/agentscope/applications/multisource_rag_app/README.md

 <img src="https://img.alicdn.com/imgextra/i2/O1CN01tuJ5971OmAqNg9cOw_!!6000000001747-0-tps-444-460.jpg" width="100" height="100">

 ## Key components

+#### Agents
+* Retrieval agents: Retrieval agents are responsible for digesting the query based on the knowledge context.
+By default, three retrieval agents are set in the application, helping retrieve from the tutorial, API, and examples in the AgentScope repo.
+* Backup assistant: This backup assistant handles out-of-scope questions irrelevant to the knowledge domains (e.g., AgentScope repo in this application).
+* Context Manager: The context manager is responsible for digesting the conversation and distilling useful information for both the retrieval agents and the summarizer.
+* Summarizer: The summarizer summarizes the information from activated retrieval agents (or the backup assistant) and the context manager and generates the final answer.

+Agent configurations (e.g., names, prompts, models, knowledge bases) can be found in this [file](src/configs/as_config/as_agent_configs/agent_config_dict.json).
+Agents will be initialized with this file in  [copilot_app.py](src/copilot_app.py).

+#### Routing query to a subset of retrieval agents
+The routing mechanism is embedding-similarity based.
+For more details, refer to the [KIMAs paper](https://arxiv.org/abs/2502.09596) and [this paper](https://arxiv.org/abs/2501.07813).

+#### Main Workflow and Logics
+**High-level summary.** When a user inputs a query, it will first be processed by the context manager, who will invoke relevant retrieval agents through the routing mechanism.
+The retrieval agents will obtain conversation-context enriched queries from the context manager, rewrite them with their own knowledge-context, and perform retrieval.
+More detailed conversation-context analysis and the retrieved content will finally passed to the summarizer to generate a final answer.

-* [copilot_app.py](copilot_app.py): The core of the copilot application, including main logistics of the application.
+* [copilot_app.py](src/copilot_app.py): The core of the copilot application, including main logistics of the application.
-* [copilot_server.py](copilot_server.py): Setup a server that load local `copilot_core` pipeline, or remote dashscope pipeline, and connect to the client such as DingTalk/Gradio
+* [copilot_server.py](src/copilot_server.py): Setup a server that load local `copilot_core` pipeline, or remote dashscope pipeline, and connect to the client such as DingTalk/Gradio

 ⚠️ This application relies on asynchronous mode of DashScope API.
 Therefore, all the model API calls are through DashScope library.
 Other library/model APIs may not be compatible.